apache/celix/documents/subprojects/readme.md

 Apache Celix is organized into several subprojects.
 The following subproject are currently available:

 * [Framework](../../framework) - The Apache Celix framework, an implementation of OSGi adapted to C.
-* [Dependency Manager](../../dependency_manager) - A C component/dependency model for use through an API provided as library.
+* [C Dependency Manager](../../dependency_manager) - A C component/dependency model for use through an API provided as library.
 * [C++ Dependency Manager](../../dependency_manager_cxx) - A C++ component/dependency model for use through an API provided as library.
 * [Device Access](../../device_access) - An implementation of the OSGi Device Access specification adapted to C.
 * [Examples](../../examples) - A Selection of examples showing how the framework can be used.